Phe3no/winc_cicd_assignment/readme.md

 ### www.eastrend.nl

 Before this one I didn't bother to see if I could find a lets-encrypt certificate for the server.
-The website therefore seems unsafe, but no data is requested.
+The website therefore seems unsafe, but no private data is requested.